-&lt;sup>4 See e.g. Edna Sussman, Combinations and Permutations of Arbitration and Mediation: Issues and Solutions, in ADR in Business, editor, Arnold Ingen-Housz (Kluwer Publisher) 2010, and sources cited therein.
+4 See, e.g., Edna Sussman, Combinations and Permutations of Arbitration and Mediation: Issues and Solutions, in ADR IN BUSINESS (Arnold Ingen-Housz ed., 2010), and sources cited therein.

-&lt;sup>5 See Sussman, supra fn.
-4, for a discussion of the enforceability of mediation settlement agreements and the need to have the arbitrator appointed before the dispute is resolved if a consent award is to be enforceable under the New York Convention.
+5 See id. note 4, for a discussion of the enforceability of mediation settlement agreements and the need to have the arbitrator appointed before the dispute is resolved if a consent award is to be enforceable under the New York Convention.